Go Constants

 Overview

-A constant is a typed expression whose value is known at compile time, and cannot be changed once declared.
+A constant is a typed expression whose value is created at compile time, and cannot be changed once declared, unlike a variable, whose value can be changed at runtime.
+The expressions that define constants must be constant expressions, evaluatable by the compiler.
 The compiler detects modification attempts and throws a compilation error.
 The type is inferred from the right-hand side of the assignment.
-Multiple constants can be assigned at the same time using enclosing parentheses.

 const <constant_identifier> [constant_type] = <initial_value_literal>